Life Processes | Class 10 Science | Intext Questions & Answers

 Answer:

 The small intestine is very long and highly coiled.
 Also, its inner lining has numerous finger-like structures called villi.
 All these features increase the surface area for maximum absorption of digested food.
-The villi has numerous blood vessels which take the absorbed food.
+The villi have numerous blood vessels which take the absorbed food.

-Page: 105
+Page 105

 1. What advantage over an aquatic organism does a terrestrial organism have with regard to obtaining oxygen for respiration?